 A Vietnam Era Army Veteran, who served his country honorably, was awarded Individual Unemployability and Post Traumatic Disorder (PTSD) back dating to 2008, after a 2015 hearing.CALL US TODAY: 1.888.231.9144

-Having served honorably during the Korean conflict Era, an Army combat veteran was awarded 100% effective 2010 Anxiety Disorder and Individual Unemployability, based on multiple appeals being filed, but never needing to attend a hearing.CALL US TODAY: 1.888.231.9144
+Having served honorably during the Korean conflict Era, an Army combat veteran was awarded 100% effective 2010 Anxiety Disorder and Individual Unemployability, based on multiple appeals filed, but never needed to attend a hearing.CALL US TODAY: 1.888.231.9144

 *Amounts stated are before deductions for attorney’s fees and payment of costs.

 The Veterans Administration (VA) gives you Limited Time (time frames vary by case) to appeal their decision, so it is important to act fast and secure the help of an attorney or veterans representative.
 The Legal Team at Injured Veterans provides quality legal help for veterans and their families in all federal veteran benefits matters.
 Our practice involves representing veterans and their dependents in appeals of denial of benefits from the Department of Veterans Affairs.

 IMPORTANT: Did you know that veterans, who have a rating of less than Extra-Schedular 100%, could be granted the equivalent, if a service-connected disability prevents them from obtaining gainful employment, through Total Disability Individual Unemployability (TDIU) compensation from the Department of Veterans Affairs (VA)?